ahmadalwy3/ahmadalwy3/Advanced-user-features.md

 <table><tr><td width="130" align="center">
 <img src="http://i.imgur.com/3kJFgHX.jpg" float="right" width="96" height="96">
 </td><td>

-<p><b>Advanced users are expected to read the documentation.
-This is very important.</b></p>
+#### Advanced users are expected to read the documentation.
+This is very important.

-<p>If you use advanced features without fully understanding them, uBlock Origin:</p>
+If you use advanced features without fully understanding them, uBlock Origin:

 <ul>
 <li>might</li>
 <li><i>probably <b>will</b></i>
 </ul>

-.. behave in ways unexpected to you.
+... behave in ways unexpected to you, and quite possibly you may end up being **LESS** protected than you otherwise would be with just default settings.

+#### DO NOT UNDERESTIMATE THIS WARNING.
 </td></tr></table>

 ## Differences